cburns99/Data-Structures-Handbook/graph.md

 <h1>Graph</h1>
 <p1> A graph is a similar data structure to a tree.
 Graphs have vertices, edges, a weight on the edges, and a path(sequence of vertices).
 Graphs that are broken up into parts have multiple components, while graphs that are one continuous sequence have one componenet.
-Graphs that end and start with the same vertex are a cycle,  They are implemented in two ways, with an adjacency list, and an adjacency matrix <br/>
+Graphs that end and start with the same vertex are a cycle.
+They are implemented in two ways, with an adjacency list, and an adjacency matrix and can be represented by the following equation G = (V,E) V being the vertex, and E being the Edge. <br/>
 </p1>
 <h2>Memory</h2>
 <img src="graph_image.png">